Cosmic-ray electrons and the magnetic field of the North Polar Spur: Model and result

 The ISRF takes the values in GALPROP \footnote{\url{http://galprop.stanford.edu}} v54 (see Figure \ref{figA1}, \citealt{moskalenko2006, porter2006}).
-The line-of-sight towards the NPS passes through different regions, involving different ISRF.
-Here we take the ISRF at $(R, z)=$ (5 kpc, 5 kpc) as the seed photon ($R$ is the galactocentric distance and $z$ is the height from the midplane of the Galactic disk).
+The line of sight toward the NPS passes through different regions with different ISRFs.
+We took the ISRF at $(R, z)=$ (5 kpc, 5 kpc) as the seed photon ($R$ is the galactocentric distance, and $z$ is the height from the midplane of the Galactic disk).